 Education

-The Office of Research is hosting two grant writing seminars on October 3rd and 4th 2024 on the University of Florida Main Campus.
-These seminars comprehensively address practical, conceptual, and rhetorical aspects of writing competitive grant proposals.
+The Office of Research is hosting a grant writing seminar on October 6th 2025 on the University of Florida Main Campus.
+The seminar comprehensively address practical, conceptual, and rhetorical aspects of writing competitive grant proposals.

 About the program

-The Grant Writers’ Seminars provide training for researchers in how to write a better grant proposal.
+The Grant Writers’ Seminar provides training for researchers in how to write a better grant proposal.

-The seminars emphasize the principles and fundamentals of good grantsmanship, as well as practical tips and strategies that are designed to optimize the competitiveness of an application.
+The seminar emphasizes the principles and fundamentals of good grantsmanship, as well as practical tips and strategies that are designed to optimize the competitiveness of an application.

 Write Winning Grant Proposals